Rail Baltica: Project progress

 In 2020, the development of detailed technical design had progressed to cover 643 km of the main track, which included all railway sections in Estonia and Latvia as well as sections from Kaunas to the Latvian/Lithuanian border in Lithuania.

 In Estonia, discussions about environmental impact assessment were started and meetings were planned until the end of 2020.
 During the discussions, people were invited to ask questions regarding the project's environmental impact, while various technical solutions were presented.

 In Latvia, the Riga Central Station construction was officially started with ceremonies on 23 November 2020.
-On the 3rd of February 2021, the project implementer of Riga Airport Station was also chosen; construction began in May 2021 and is ongoing As of July 2023.
+On the 3rd of February 2021, the project implementer of Riga Airport Station was also chosen; construction began in May 2021 and is ongoing As of August 2026.
 Talks with NGOs in Riga were started to discuss technical solutions within the city, especially for infrastructure elements such as crossings and overpasses.

 The Russian invasion of Ukraine has raised the importance of this European project, because of the connectivity across Europe that it will create, for civilian and military travel.
 Lithuania has a new commission to speed construction within the cities (freight terminal facilities and passenger depot).
 Estonia faces cost increases and construction delays.

-As of 2025, the completion of the single-track railway from Tallinn to the Lithuania-Poland border as part of phase 1 is scheduled for 2030, with the rest of the network's schedule dependent on funding.
+On 9 July 2025, the European Commission adopted Implementing Decision (EU) 2025/1332, repealing the earlier 2018 implementing decision after the project’s timetable had been overtaken by the COVID-19 pandemic, Russia’s invasion of Ukraine and Rail Baltica’s technical and financial challenges.
+The completion of the single-track railway from Tallinn to the Lithuania-Poland border as part of phase 1 is scheduled for 2030, with the rest of the network's schedule dependent on funding.
+There has been doubt cast on this revised timeline, with Poland's deputy infrastructure minister Piotr Malepszak suggesting the 2030 target was "impossible", suggesting 2040 to be more realistic.